Sonion1245/SparseGUI/README.md

  Fully built retained-mode GUI library built using python meant for pygame wihout needing to manually draw rects and poll actions done to them.

  ## How to install
- Beofre starting you will need to install python.
+ Before starting you will need to install python.
 To install watch this https://www.youtube.com/watch?v=YKSpANU8jPE Make sure to first install pygame with the command ```pip install pygame```.
 To be able to use the library first download the file then add it to your project.
 It should appear in the top most of the dir.

 ## Features